-Earth leads on electric arc welders must use be fitted with a "G" clamp attachment, the earth placed as close as possible to the weld material and where possible a double earth clamp used.
+Earth leads on electric arc welders must use be fitted with a "G" or spring type clamp attachment, the earth placed as close as possible to the weld material and where possible a double earth clamp used.
 Work in wet or humid conditions must be subject to the specific requirements of this paragraph.